API Reference

 |---|---|---|

-The proxy endpoint accepts the Anthropic Messages API format and translates requests into Syncropel records.
+The proxy endpoint accepts a Messages-API-shape request body and translates it into Syncropel records.
 Use this to route existing AI tool calls through Syncropel for observability and trust tracking.

 Capability discovery

-Two endpoints expose what the daemon supports.
+Two endpoints expose what the instance supports.
 Clients should prefer them over hard-coding feature flags — the manifest is the single source of truth.

 | Method | Path | Auth | Description |